SentientDoorknob/tsekX/README.md

 `tsekPixelFormat pixelFormat`
 The preferred pixel format.

-### tsekCallbacks
+### tsekICallbacks
-Defines functions to be called when certain things change about a window.
+Defines functions to be called upon specified window events.
+All pass the window in question as the first argument.
 They are:

 `void (*keydown)(tsekIWindow*, tsekKeyCode);`
 Called on keydown.
+Passes pressed key.

 `void (*keytype)(tsekIWindow*, tsekKeyCode);`
 Called on keytype; the repeated call when a key is held down.
+Passes pressed key.

 `void (*keyup)(tsekIWindow*, tsekKeyCode);`
 Called on keyup.
+Passes released key.

 `void (*mbdown)(tsekIWindow*, tsekKeyCode);`
 Called on mouse button down.
+Passes pressed (mouse) button.

 `void (*mbup)(tsekIWindow*, tsekKeyCode);`
 Called on mouse button up.
+Passes pressed (mouse) button.

 `void (*kstate)(tsekIWindow*, tsekKeyCode, bool);` Called on key state (caps lock, num lock, scroll lock) toggle.
+Passes key and state.

 `void (*size)(tsekIWindow*, uint32_t width, uint32_t height);`
 Called on window resize.
+Passes width and height.

 `void (*tsegsize)(tsekIWindow*, uint32_t width, uint32_t height);`
 Called on window resize, reserved for graphics APIs.

+`void (*statechange)(tsekIWindow*, tsekIWindowState);`
+Called on window state change.
+Passes window state.

+### tsekIPos
+Utility struct for storing position and size information of a rect.
+Contains:

+`uint32_t x, y`
+The coordinates of the top-left corner of the rectangle (in pixels).

+`uint32_t width, height`
+The width and height of the rectangle in pixels.

 ## Functions